booleancoercion/anchor_test/README.md

     Lookup cells cannot form cycles - attempting to do so will fail with an error.

 - `GET /sheet/:sheetid` - get the content of the entire sheet with the given id.
-    The response body will be a JSON object witht the following format:
+    The response body will be a JSON object with the following format:
     ```json5
     {
         "columns": {